Vegan Chocolate Peanut Butter Cookies

 Can I Substitute Coconut Flour?

-You could use regular flour, but you’d have to decrease the amount of maple syrup as regular flour absorbs far less moisture than coconut flour.
+You could use regular all-purpose flour, but you’d have to decrease the amount of maple syrup as regular flour absorbs far less moisture than coconut flour.

 How Many Carbs Are In Chocolate Coconut Flour Cookies?